-- 4 secondary sources (minimum)
+- 2 primary sources (minimum)

-- One book (WHS library!)
+- Use books!
+Actual books! ©

+- Please keep in mind...

-- Your textbook is NOT a source
+- Your textbook is NOT a source.

 - Databases including ABC Clio & Gale (can be accessed through the WHS library web page) are a great place to look for sources.

 However, not all of your sources should come from these databases.

+We have scheduled library time - use your time & resources wisely!

 - Web sources are permitted (evaluate!)

 - Wiki sources are not allowed.

 DRAFTS: You will not be required to hand in a rough draft.
 If you would like me to review your rough draft you MUST get it to me by February 13th.
-(Earlier is better- you can email it to me)
+(The earlier, the better - you can email it to mcaroleverich@winchesterps.org or hand in a hardcopy)